sEURch

 It is important to know that not all databases offered by the UL are covered by sEURch: some publishers don’t want their journals, books or databases being indexed.
 Especially the fields of Law and Medicine have insufficient coverage.

 The basis of sEURch consists of WorldCat.org.
-WorldCat.org consists of WorldCat, with the physical collections of libraries worldwide, and a ‘central index’, with the metadata of collections from publishers like ProQuest, Elsevier, Springer among others.
-A number of databases, like Academia, can be searched separately - they are not part of the central index.
+WorldCat.org consists of WorldCat, with the physical collections of libraries worldwide, and a ‘central index’, with the metadata of collections from publishers like Elsevier, Springer among others, and vendors like ProQuest and EBSCO.
+A number of databases can be searched separately - they are not part of the central index.
 The link resolver of OCLC provides the link to the full-text of articles and e-books the EUR subscribes to.

-When you use the search bar to search, you search in a selection of default databases.
+When you use the search bar to search, you search in a selection of databases.
 In the Advanced Search you can mark the non-default databases to search them.
-They are not in the list of default databases now, because adding them slows down the searching significantly.
-At the bottom of this page you find the overview of databases in sEURch.
+They are not in the list of default databases, because of the content type (newspaper articles or archival material).
+At the bottom of this page, you find the overview of databases in sEURch.

 The collections of the University Library, the library of the ISS in The Hague, the Rotterdamsch Leeskabinet, Erasmus University College and the Sanders Law Library, are central in sEURch.
 This means that books and articles in the collection of the EUR are given a higher relevancy ranking than books and articles not available in our collections: they appear on top of the results list when you use the default sorting order (library).

 In the results list the availability information is shown for just the first copy of a book in the collection of our libraries.
-It's possible that multiple copies are available: when you click a title, you can see which EUR library holds a copy of a book under the header Check Availability.
+It's possible that multiple copies are available: when you click a title, you can see which EUR library holds a copy of a book under the header 'Availability of this Edition at Erasmus University Rotterdam'.

 When do you use sEURch?